vOptSolver/vOptLib/README.md

 Currently, VOPTlib covers a variety of Multiobjective linear optimization problems.
-It is organized in structured and non-structured classes of problems.
+It is organized in structured and non-structured problems.